FabricAttachedMemory/Emulation/README.md

 The nodes (VMs) participate in a distributed file system.
 That file system is coordinated by a single master daemon known as the Librarian.
-Before starting the nodes the Librarian must be
-**[configured as discussed in this document.](Librarian.md)**  Values used in this configuration step have a direct impact on the size of $FAME_FAM.
+Before starting the nodes, the Librarian must be **[configured as discussed in this document.](Librarian.md)**  Values used in this configuration step have a direct impact on the size of $FAME_FAM.

 ## Starting the nodes

-Once the librarian is running, you can declare the nodes to the libvirt
+Once the librarian is running, you can declare the nodes to the libvirt subsystem:
-subsystem:

 1. cd $FAME_DIR
 1. ./node_virsh define